AashPau/Note-app/README.md

 update - create UI for add notes panel

 update - make the "+" button and the fist "note heading" functional

+update - make handleOnSubmit for the form button to post the notes to the server and save it on database

+update - avoid submission of empty notes